 “Green Envy” is an electric streamliner motorcycle, and it is being built to become the world’s fastest motorcycle.
-Period!
-Green Envy is the successor of the KillaJoule, which is currently the world’s fastest electric motorcycle at 270mph (434 km/h).
-Just like the KillaJoule, Green Envy it is being built by me (Eva Hakansson), my husband Bill Dubé, and a team of volunteers.
+Full stop!
+Green Envy is the successor of the KillaJoule, which until very recently was the world’s fastest electric motorcycle at 270mph (434 km/h).
+Just like the KillaJoule, Green Envy it is being built by me (Eva Hakansson), my husband Bill Dubé, and a team of awesome volunteers.
 Bill and I are both mechanical engineers; I have a PhD in mechanical engineering, while Bill has a bachelor degree in mechanical engineering and a PhD in Applied Physics.
 We love to build things that have never been built before!
 You can read the whole story about me, including how I met Bill here.

-Green Envy will be a battery-powered, streamliner, sidecar motorcycle and it will look very much like the KillaJoule.
-However, there will be some major differences.
-First off, Green Envy will – of course – be green instead of red.
-It will also have more than twice the power, the target is over 1000 horsepower (preferably 1 megawatt = 1360 HP).
-It will be built with the goal to be the world’s fastest motorcycle.
-Period.* In order to fit the larger drivetrain, the Green Envy will be about 3 ft (1 m ) longer than the KillaJoule, which means about 22 ft or 6.5 m.
-The cross-sectional area will stay the same, and the aerodynamics will be improved.
-There will also be a lot of subtle changes improving performance, handling, and reliability.
-Or simply speaking, we will learn from all the mistakes we made building the KillaJoule. 😉
+Green Envy is a battery-powered, streamliner, sidecar motorcycle and it looks very much like the KillaJoule.
+However, there are some major differences.
+First off, Green Envy is – of course – green instead of red.
+It also has more than twice the power, almost 1000 horsepower.
+It is being built with the goal to be the world’s fastest motorcycle.
+Full stop.* In order to fit the larger drivetrain, the Green Envy is about 5 ft (1.5 m ) longer than the KillaJoule, which means about 23 ft or 7 m.
+The cross-sectional area is a tiny bit bigger, and the aerodynamics are improved and will be improved further.
+There are also be a lot of subtle changes improving performance, handling, and reliability.
+Or simply speaking, we learned from all the mistakes we made building the KillaJoule. 😉

 * As of July 2017, the overall motorcycle record is 376 mph (605 km/h), held by Ack Attack and Rocky Robinson.

-Frame: Chrome-moly steel tubes, TIG welded.
+Frame: Chrome-moly steel tubes, laser cut by Mulcahy Engineering, welded by Axis Industrial.
 [Same as the KillaJoule]

-Bodywork: Combination of aluminum sheet metal (for single curved surfaces) and 3D printed and/or composite parts (for complex curved surfaces).
+Bodywork: Combination of aluminum sheet metal (for single curved surfaces) and 3D printed and composite parts (for complex curved surfaces).
 [Similar to the KillaJoule, but more 3D printed parts expected].

-Wheels: Non-pnematic wheels, currently under development.
+Wheels: “KiWheel” non-pnematic wheels.
+You can read more about them here.
 Goodyear pneumatic LSR tires as Plan B and for initial testing.